Zachary-Jackson/Social-Team-Builder/README.md

 - [ ] Can apply for a position
 * - [ ]Can't apply for the same position twice, and filled positions are displayed differently

+Miscellaneous things to clean_up/add

+- [ ] Add custom migrations to pre-add some Skills to the database

+- [ ] Clear up error text on sign_up